gluobe/infrastructure-2.0-workshop/Lab 5 - S3/README.md

 1. Go to `Services -> S3`.
 1. Find your bucket.
 We've already created one for you, it should be named `lab-<your_ID>-bucket`.
 1. There's (almost) nothing in it!
-That'll soon change, when we upload all Wordpress files to it.
+That'll soon change, when we upload all our memes to it.

-### 2. Upload Wordpress to the bucket ###
+### 2. Synchronize files to the bucket ###
 #### 2.1.
 Giving EC2 Instances access to S3 via a Role ####
 We need to give both EC2 instances an access role.
 This role contains permissions to give read and write privileges to certain S3 buckets.
 This means the role will allow the EC2 Instances to read and write to your bucket in S3.